Graded twisted Calabi-Yau algebras are generalized Artin-Schelter regular: Twisted Calabi-Yau algebras

 Because $\rho_r = 0$, this is the zero morphism.
 Therefore $U = \Ext^d_{A^e}(A,A^e)$ is a central $(A,A)$-bimodule. \end{proof}

 We will discuss a number of operations that preserve the twisted Calabi-Yau property.
 The first such operation is the direct sum.

-\begin{proposition} For algebras $A_1$ and $A_2$, denote $A = A_1 \oplus A_2$.
-Then $A$ is twisted Calabi-Yau of dimension~$d$ if and only if both $A_1$ and $A_2$ are twisted Calabi-Yau of dimension~$d$, in which case the Nakayama bimodule of of $A$ is the direct sum of the Nakayama bimodules of $A_1$ and $A_2$ (and if $A_1$ and $A_2$ have Nakayama automorphisms $\mu_1$ and $\mu_2$, then $A$ has Nakayama automorphism $\mu = \mu_1 \oplus \mu_2$). \end{proposition}
+\begin{proposition} For algebras $A$ and $B$, denote $R = A \oplus B$.
+Then $R$ is twisted Calabi-Yau of dimension~$d$ if and only if both $A$ and $B$ are twisted Calabi-Yau of dimension~$d$, in which case the Nakayama bimodule of $R$ is the direct sum of the Nakayama bimodules of $A$ and $B$ (and if $A$ and $B$ have Nakayama automorphisms $\mu_A$ and $\mu_B$, then $R$ has Nakayama automorphism $\mu_R = \mu_A \oplus \mu_B$). \end{proposition}

-\begin{proof} First, suppose that both $A_i$ are twisted Calabi-Yau of dimension~$d$ with Nakayama bimodules $U_i$ for $i = 1,2$.
-Then $A$ is homologically smooth by Proposition~\ref{prop:smooth product}.
-Note that $U_1 \oplus U_2$ is an invertible $(A,A)$-bimodule with inverse $U_1^{-1} \oplus U_2^{-1}$.
+\begin{proof} First, suppose that both $A$ and $B$ are twisted Calabi-Yau of dimension~$d$ with respective Nakayama bimodules $U_1$ and $U_2$.
+Then $R$ is homologically smooth by Proposition~\ref{prop:smooth product}.
+Note that $U_1 \oplus U_2$ is an invertible $(R,R)$-bimodule with inverse $U_1^{-1} \oplus U_2^{-1}$.
 Applying Lemma~\ref{lem:product RHom} we have